sandeepseeram-techfirst/intel_mlops_certification/Architecture/microservices.md

 #### Service Discovery
 - Service Discovery Patterns facilitate dynamic service registeration and discovery, allowing services to find and connect without hardcoded dependencies.

+#### Cicuit Breaker
+If the service becomes unresponsive or experience errors, the circuit breaker trips and routes requests to an alternative path, such as a fallback service or cached data.

+#### API Gateway
+provides a central entry point for clients to access the microservices.
+It serves as an intermediary between the clients and the underlying services, abstracting the complexities of service communication and providing an unified API.